How Progesterone Helps To Prevent Miscarriage

 Here is a chart that indicates the normal range of progesterone levels in blood:

-For a normal pregnancy in the first trimester, progesterone levels should value above 25 ng/mL about 98% of the time.
+For a normal pregnancy in the first trimester, progesterone levels should be valued above 25 ng/mL about 98% of the time.
 Find more information here.

-You can use a fertility monitor like the one Inito offers.
-This home testing device can check the level of your essential fertility hormones like PdG (urine metabolite of progesterone), estrogen, luteinizing hormone, and follicle stimulating hormone.
+To track your progesterone levels, you can use a fertility monitor like Inito.
+This home testing device can check the levels of essential fertility hormones like PdG (urine metabolite of progesterone), estrogen, luteinizing hormone, and follicle-stimulating hormone.
 This device can help you track your hormone levels and give you actual values.

 There’s no single yardstick for measuring the possibility of miscarriage in people.
 The signs that you may experience might differ from the signs others experience.
 It all depends on the unique status and progress of your pregnancy.